BlueBrain/brayns-circuit-studio/README.md

 # Brayns Circuit Studio

+Brans Circuit Studio is the web client to Brayns service.

 ## URL parameters

 * **host**: the address for the Backend; you can provide a node name, hostname (and port) or a full encoded custom url